 The analysis period is typically defined during analysis creation, where you can create:

-- A full period analysis: Set an interim as-at date that must occur on or after the start date.
+- An interim analysis: Set an interim as-at date that must occur on or after the start date

 Change the analysis period